aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 **[Contents](../../../.github/PULL_REQUEST_TEMPLATE.md) of the initial comment:** Include a brief summary of the changes and rationale, links to related issues or PRs, and testing instructions if there are any.

 **Linking issues:** Use GitHub keywords like `Fixes` or `Resolves` so that related issues are closed automatically when the PR is merged.
-Do not use these key words if you are only addressing one point raised in an issue.
-This will close the entire issue and leave unresolved bugs.
+Do not use these keywords if you are only addressing one point raised in an issue.
+This will close the entire issue and leave unresolved bugs in the codebase.
 **Note** that automatic issue-linking and issue-closing only works on the default branch.
 If the PR is not on the default branch, you will need to manually close the issue after the PR is merged.

 **Labels:** On the right side of the browser, you will see the option to add labels.
 Please add any that are related to the PR.